Christopher Kimball: America's Test Kitchen

-Kimball was a co-founder, as well as editor and publisher of America's Test Kitchen, which produces television and radio shows, and publishes magazines, including Cook's Illustrated, which Kimball launched in 1993.
+Kimball was a co-founder, as well as editor and publisher, of America's Test Kitchen, which produces television and radio shows, and publishes magazines, including Cook's Illustrated, which Kimball launched in 1992.
 It also publishes Cook's Country magazine, which was launched in 2004.
 The company's revenue comes from its readers, rather than advertisers, which differentiates it from the competitors.

 Its cookbook publisher division is Two Pigs Farm.
 Boston Common Press, a private partnership between Kimball, Eliot Wadsworth II, and George P. Denny III, owned Kimball's publishing activities.
 Kimball also hosted the syndicated public television cooking shows America's Test Kitchen and Cook's Country from America's Test Kitchen.

-On November 16, 2015, a news release from Boston Common Press, parent company of Cooks Country/Cooks Illustrated/America's Test Kitchen, announced Kimball's departure.
+On November 16, 2015, a news release from Boston Common Press, parent company of Cooks Country, Cooks Illustrated and America's Test Kitchen, announced Kimball's departure.
 The 2016 TV programs had already been filmed and Kimball appeared as host, but his direct participation in the company ended immediately.